-At least two questions per list (including two per Author) that reflect the student's course of study and/or individual interests and concerns will be agreed upon by committee members.
-These questions will be sent to students via email at 9:00 AM on the workday selected to begin the exams.
-Students will have one week to complete the exams.
-(They must be turned in by 9 AM one week later, so if an exam is sent out on Monday morning at 9 AM, it is due the next Monday at 9 AM.)
+At least two (though usually more) questions per list (including two per Author) that reflect the student's course of study and/or individual interests and concerns will be agreed upon by committee members.
+These questions will be sent to students via email at 9 AM on the workday selected to begin the exams.
+The student will have one week to write an essay in response to the questions.
+The essay must be turned in by 9 AM one week later.
+Example: if an exam is sent out on Monday morning at 9 AM, it is due the next Monday at 9 AM.
 For the Authors exam week, questions for both lists will be sent to the student.

-The range of question and number that students answer will be up to the exam committee.
-Some exams may ask students to write a single essay answering one of two questions; some exams may ask students to answer two questions with shorter essays from a broader range of questions.
+The range of questions and number that students must answer will be up to the exam committee.
+Some (most) exams may ask students to write a single essay answering one question from a choice of two or three questions; some exams may ask students to answer multiple questions with shorter essays.
 Each written exam essays (as single essays or in combination) should aim to have about 2500-3000 words total.
 Format requirements are standard: Times New Roman, 12 pt. black font; 1 inch margins.